 Team rosters posted on the website will be considered the official team and all spare rules will apply based on the listed (registered) players.
 Any team changes requested after the season starts will require approval from the convenor.

 An optional 5th player may be registered for each team.
-5th players are exempt from standard sparing rules, can play any position at any time, and count towards the "two registered players" minimums.
+5th players are considerd full members of the team, making them exempt from standard sparing rules for their registered team.
+They can play any position at any time, and count towards the "two registered players" minimums.
 Except in rare, pre-approved circumstances, teams may not have more than 5 registered players (6th players are not listed on the website).

 Teams will be seeded into the league based roughly on previous year results (regular season and playoffs).
 In order to be as fair as possible, all new teams will be seeded into C flight regardless of skill level.